Who needs a co-signer for a car loan? How does it work?

 If you can’t find a co-signer

 If you can’t find someone who will co-sign for you, you have few other options.
 You may have to work out your transportation needs another way while you save enough money to get started with an inexpensive used car, while building your credit history so that you won’t need a co-signer the next time.
 Get a couple of credit cards or department store cards, use them often, and pay them off each month.
-You can then monitor your credit score with a service such as CreditReport.com

 You could also try a used car dealer who specializes in working with people with bad credit, known as “buy here pay here” dealers who finance their own loans, which means it won’t help — or hurt — your credit.
 Just know that this kind of dealer usually sells overpriced vehicles at very high loan interest rates.